 8.1 All relevant implications have been addressed in the Cabinet reports.
-Further work will be carried out as the budget and business planning process proceeds and will be included in the budget report to the provisional Special Cabinet on the 22 February 2021.
+Further work will be carried out as the budget and business planning process proceeds

-8.2 Detailed legal advice will be provided throughout the budget setting process further to any proposals identified and prior to any final decisions.

-- 9.1 All relevant implications will be addressed in Cabinet reports on the business planning process. - 9.2 A draft equalities assessment has been carried out with respect to the proposed budget savings where applicable and is included in the Savings Information Pack circulated to all Members.

-10.1 All relevant implications will be addressed in Cabinet reports on the business planning process.

-11.1 All relevant implications will be addressed in Cabinet reports on the business planning process.
+- and will be included in the budget report to the provisional Special Cabinet on the 22 February 2021. - 8.2 Detailed legal advice will be provided throughout the budget setting process further to any proposals identified and prior to any final decisions. - 9.
+Human Rights, Equalities and Community Cohesion Implications - 9.1 All relevant implications will be addressed in Cabinet reports on the business planning process. - 9.2 A draft equalities assessment has been carried out with respect to the proposed budget savings where applicable and is included in the Savings Information Pack circulated to all Members. - 10.
+Crime and Disorder implications - 10.1 All relevant implications will be addressed in Cabinet reports on the business planning process. - 11.
+Risk Management and Health and Safety Implications - 11.1 All relevant implications will be addressed in Cabinet reports on the business planning process.